 Your ManyChat account is connected to your Facebook page, so this change will affect your ManyChat account if your Facebook page is located in the affected countries.

 Your page location is determined by multiple factors, and is not solely determined by the location you’ve set within your page’s Business Manager profile.
 We do not recommend that you change your page’s location listed in the Facebook Business Manager, in an attempt to avoid these changes.

-Pages with admins in Europe
+Pages with admins in Europe or Japan

 For example, let’s say you’re located within the United States, 100% of your subscribers are located in the USA, but you have one single Facebook page admin located in Germany, then your entire page will be affected.